Richard Burgess (footballer)

 Richard Daniel Burgess (born 1 August 1974) is an English former footballer who played as a forward.

-He spent the 1990s with Aston Villa and Stoke City, though did not make a first-team appearance.
-He had brief loan spells at Kidderminster Harriers and Worcester City in the second half of the 1999–2000 season, before joining Southern League Division One West team Bromsgrove Rovers.
-He returned to the English Football League with Port Vale in April 2001, but failed to make an impression and was allowed to return to the non-league scene with Nuneaton Borough in January 2002.
-He went back to Bromsgrove Rovers for the 2002–03 season, and later had spells with Redditch United, Halesowen Town, Stourport Swifts, Bewdley Town and Bromyard Town.
+He spent the 1990s with Aston Villa and Stoke City, though he did not make a first-team appearance.
+He had brief loan spells at Kidderminster Harriers and Worcester City in the second half of the 1999–2000 season before joining Southern League Division One West team Bromsgrove Rovers.
+He returned to the English Football League with Port Vale in April 2001.
+He failed to make an impression and was allowed to return to the non-League scene with Nuneaton Borough in January 2002.
+He went back to Bromsgrove Rovers for the 2002–03 season.
+He later had spells with Redditch United, Halesowen Town, Stourport Swifts, Bewdley Town and Bromyard Town.
 He helped Redditch to win the Southern League Division One West title in 2003–04.

 Career

 Burgess started his career as an associated schoolboy with Aston Villa, but left for Stoke City in 1997 without having played a first-team game for the "Villans".
 He had a loan at nearby Kidderminster Harriers in February 2000, making three substitute appearances.
 On 1 April 2000, he joined Southern League Premier Division side Worcester City on loan until the end of the season as manager John Barton wanted "more options up front".

-After being released by the "Potters" he joined Bromsgrove Rovers.
-In November 2000 he had a week-long trial at Northampton Town and was scouted by a number of other clubs.
+After being released by the "Potters", he joined Bromsgrove Rovers.
+In November 2000, he had a week-long trial at Northampton Town.
+He was scouted by many other clubs.
 He signed for Second Division club Port Vale in April 2001.
-He scored his first goal in an FA Cup First Round 3–0 win over Aylesbury United on 17 November 2001.
-However, he made just three league appearances that season and left on a free transfer in January 2002 to sign for non-league Nuneaton Borough.
+He scored his first goal in an FA Cup first round 3–0 win over Aylesbury United on 17 November 2001.
+However, he made just three league appearances that season and left on a free transfer in January 2002 to sign for non-League Nuneaton Borough.
 He was released at the end of the 2001–02 season.